 - Chemical burns: These burns occur from inhaling or touching hazardous chemicals.
 Chemical burns require immediate medical treatment.

 - Scalding burns: These are the result of contact with boiling water or steam.
 Depending on the extent of the scald, medical treatment may be necessary.

 - Sunburn: This type of burn happens when skin is exposed to UV rays with no protection for too long.

 Why Contact a Burn Injury Lawyer?

 Depending on the extent of your burn, you may require intensive surgeries, physical therapy, and a lifetime of assisted care.
 In addition to this, you may end up permanently scarred or disfigured, which can cause significant mental suffering and may affect your chances at employment or physical intimacy.

-Our experienced burn injury lawyers, Earle W. Long and C. Bennett Long, understand what burn victims go through and will fight for your right to justice and compensation.
+Our experienced Alabama burn injury lawyers, Earle W. Long and C. Bennett Long, understand what you experienced after a burn injury and will fight for your right to justice and compensation.
 Surgeries, medical treatment, in-home care, and physical rehabilitation are expensive, and the pain and suffering you have experienced are also worth compensation.

 Schedule Your Burn Injury Consultation

-If you or a loved one has suffered a severe burn injury, don’t hesitate to contact Long & Long at (251) 432-2277 for your free consultation.
+If you or a loved one has suffered a severe burn injury, don’t hesitate to contact The Long Brothers at (251) 432-2277 for your free consultation.
 We serve clients in Mobile, Alabama and nearby areas.